floriankreten/Prostate_Cancer_Publication/README.md

 IMPORTANT: Include INPUT_rates first into the main and define a type-of-rate (see example).
-	   Changing the rate-functions in a running session can be done, but is not recommended.
+	   Changing the rate-functions in a running session is not recommended.
-	   Better store the graph and use a new instance.

 For the graphs with 2*10⁷ nodes we used in the publication and with the given mutation rates,